taotsi/DroneWorld/README.md

 here are the steps to take for python users

-#### run a airsim simulation program
+- run a airsim simulation program

   which you can download in the Airsim github repo's releases.

-#### run DroneWorld executable
+- run DroneWorld executable

-  which you should build in advance in vs2017(x64, debug or release), find the exe file in build/
+  which you should build in advance on vs2017(x64, debug or release), find the exe file in build/

-#### run your python scripts
+- run your python scripts

-  rpc_client.py for example
+  `python test.py` for example

-  code in rpc_client.py is not very elegant, I'll pack them in classes later.

 ## TODO

+- plane forming
 - embed opencv
 - time test utility
 - make pillar cluster horizontally work
-- drone moving test
-- pillar cluster
-- roll correction for disparity frame
 - thread competition for disparity queue and other queue
-- add necessary opencv libs if needed
 - a thread for input process